-Mediobanca is a medium-sized financial group with total assets of €82 billion as of December 2019.
+Mediobanca is a medium-sized financial group with total assets of €78.9 billion as of June 2020.
 The group is internationally diversified.
-In April 2019, Mediobanca announced the acquisition of 66% of French corporate finance company Messier Maris & Associés, through which France will become the group's third-biggest regional investment banking market after Italy and Spain.
+In April 2019, Mediobanca announced the acquisition of 66% of the French corporate finance company, Messier Maris & Associés, through which France will become the group's third-biggest regional investment banking market after Italy and Spain.
 In 2018, Mediobanca also acquired a majority stake in Ram Active Investments in Switzerland, having previously bought Cairn Capital in the UK.